 Transparency (Open Budget Index) 51/100

-The Government of Ghana provides the public with limited budget information.
+The Government of Kazakhstan provides the public with limited budget information.

-The Government of Ghana is weak in providing the public with opportunities to engage in the budget process.
+The Government of Kazakhstan is weak in providing the public with opportunities to engage in the budget process.

-Budget oversight by the legislature in Ghana is limited.
+Budget oversight by the legislature in Kazakhstan is adequate.

-Budget oversight by the supreme audit institution in Ghana is adequate.
+Budget oversight by the supreme audit institution in Kazakhstan is limited.

 - Hold legislative hearings on the budgets of specific ministries, departments, and agencies at which testimony from the public is heard.